-Next have a piece of fruit like an apple and some herbal tea.
+Next, have a piece of fruit like an apple and some herbal tea.

-Breakfast can be a glass of milk or milk alternative with any of the above mentioned cereals.
+Breakfast can be a glass of milk or milk alternative with any of the above-mentioned cereals.
 Another piece of fruit with herbal tea or fresh buttermilk midmorning is an ideal snack.

-Lunch can be a mix of cereals, suitable vegetables and suitable animal proteins.
+Lunch can be a mix of cereals, suitable vegetables, and suitable animal proteins.

 Turkey, moong beans and yellow lentils along with vegetables and salads are good choices.
-Salads being raw should only be eaten in the daytime and in summer season.
-They should be dressed with fresh cream, olive oil or a little butter.
+Salads being raw should only be eaten in the daytime and in the summer season.
+They should be dressed in fresh cream, olive oil or a little butter.
 Vinegar-based dressings should be avoided.
 Fresh lime juice may be used if you do not have acute acidity.

 Favor cooked vegetables over raw vegetables at all times.

-If you take a late afternoon snack, you may have herbal tea again with steamed sprouted moong or two egg whites with buttered whole wheat toast.
+If you take a late afternoon snack, you may have herbal tea again with steamed sprouted moong or two egg whites with buttered whole-wheat toast.

-Dinner can be a cereal, bean or lentil dish along with vegetables or vegetable soups.
+Dinner can be cereal, bean or lentil dish along with vegetables or vegetable soups.
 Lean meat is also a good choice for the Pitta Vata diet.